 Our program is the only one of its kind in western Michigan.
 Fellowship-trained colorectal surgeons lead the clinical team and are uniquely qualified to treat the condition.

 Treatments for Fecal Incontinence

-Depending on the severity of the symptoms, diarrhea may be successfully treated with our non-surgical interventions, such as diet and behavior modifications, exercise therapies to restore muscle control, medications or nerve stimulation using InterStim® therapy.
-For more severe cases like rectal prolapse, surgery may be indicated.
-Learn more about our treatments here.
+Depending on the severity of the symptoms, fecal incontinence may be successfully treated with nonsurgical interventions, such as diet and behavior modification, exercise therapies to restore sphincter muscle control and medications or nerve stimulation using InterStim® therapy.
+For more severe cases, such as rectal prolapse or rectocele, surgery is indicated.

 Diet and Nutrition Counseling

 Your doctor will work with you to discover ways to adjust your diet.
 Avoiding alcohol and caffeine, increasing fiber and getting plenty of fluids can all help.